QuantEcon/lecture-source-py/source/rst/opt_tax_recur.rst

 a price system, and a government policy such that

-* Given the price system and the government policy, the allocation solves the household's optimization problem
+* Given the price system and the government policy, the allocation solves the household's optimization problem.

-* Given the allocation, government policy, and  price system, the government's budget constraint is satisfied for all :math:`t, s^t`
+* Given the allocation, government policy, and  price system, the government's budget constraint is satisfied for all :math:`t, s^t`.

 Note: There are many competitive equilibria with distorting taxes.